8 Tips to Protect Yourself from Malaria in Vietnam

 What’s the Risk of Malaria in Vietnam?

-While malaria is more prevalent in rural and remote areas, particularly near the borders with Laos and Cambodia, no area in Vietnam is entirely risk-free.
+While malaria is more prevalent in rural and remote regions of Vietnam, particularly near the borders with Laos and Cambodia, no area in the country is completely risk-free.
+The overall level of risk varies depending on several factors, including the season, time of day, and the type of environment you’re visiting.

 1) Consult a Doctor for Preventative Anti-Malarials